autonomys/subspace-docs/docs/farming-&-staking/wallets/talisman.md

 18. Once you click the `Import` button, the screen will expand for you to choose a name for the account and enter your seed phrase.
 ![step-18](/img/doc-imgs/talisman/Talisman-18.png)

+19. To finish the import, client the `Import` button again.

 ## Troubleshooting